Trump promises a 'golden age of America' as he takes office. Here's what to expect from his term

 Advertisement

-Trump has also outlined plans to immediately begin repealing his predecessor’s executive orders related to background checks for gun purchases and artificial intelligence, which the gun and tech lobbies will likely welcome.
+Trump has also outlined plans to immediately begin reversing his predecessor’s executive orders related to artificial intelligence, moves the tech lobby will likely welcome.
+On Monday, he plans to declare a national energy emergency as part of a push to fuel AI development.

 Advertisement